 Are you interested in learning more about the Cumberland River Compact and the work we do?
 Would you like us to come talk at your group or community meeting?

-Email email@example.com to request for a staff member to attend your next meeting or event.
+Email firstname.lastname@example.org to request a staff member to attend your next meeting or event.

 Leading your community in improving water quality and the health of the Harpeth River watershed is one of the best ways you can get involved in our work.
 Our Adopt-A-Stream program works with the City of Franklin to engage volunteers in stewardship work that improves the water quality of our streams and rivers.

 If you adopt, you agree to care for a local stream segment for two years.
 This includes completing one or more stream stewardship activities (like a stream clean-up!) with your group annually.
 We will create a stewardship page for your adoption that includes information about the health of your stream and its watershed, as well as stewardship ideas and resources.

 For more information about Adopt-A-Stream and to view a map of current adoptions and stewardship events, click here.
 Reach out to Ky.Mundy@cumberlandrivercompact.org for more information.